-Christina Kruse is a German-born, New York-based multi-disciplinary artist who works across the fields of photography, painting and sculpture.
-Her ongoing body of sculptural series combines bronze, marble and wood in standing arrangements that reference geometry.
-Although grounded in structure, balance and stability, Kruse's sculptures nevertheless evoke similarities to the human head and face, drawing connections between rationality and the oftentimes more capricious side of human life.
+Christina Kruse (b.
+1976, Germany) is a New York-based multi-disciplinary artist who works across the fields of photography, painting, and sculpture.
+Her ongoing body of sculptural works combines bronze, marble and wood in standing arrangements that reference geometry.
+Although grounded in structure, balance and stability, Kruse’s sculptures nevertheless evoke similarities to the human head and face, drawing connections between rationality and the oftentimes more capricious side of human life.

 Biography image © Kate Orne